Multiple Mechanisms in Proton-Induced Nucleon Removal at $\sim$100 MeV/Nucleon

-The reaction residues were identified using the $\Delta E$-$B\rho$-TOF and $\Delta E$-velocity method. $^{13}$O and $^{13}$N can be unambiguously selected with the selection cuts shown in Fig.~\ref{fig:PID_selection}.
-In Fig.~\ref{fig:PID_selection}(a), the calculated atomic number ``Z" using the Bethe-Bloch formula for $^{13}$O ($A$/$Q$ = 1.625) and $^{14}$O ($A$/$Q$ = 1.75) both show tails extending to smaller ``Z" region.
-The ``Z"-tail of $^{14}$O is caused by unreacted $^{14}$O projectiles interacting in the hodoscope, while the ``Z"-tail of $^{13}$O has a strong component steaming from the low-energy $^{13}$O which stops into the hodoscope.
-As demonstrated in the $\Delta E$-velocity correlation in Fig.~\ref{fig:PID_selection}(b) and (c), most $^{13}$O stopped in the hodoscope and had $\Delta E$ proportional to the velocity, while most $^{13}$N punched through the hodoscope and had $\Delta E$ anti-proportional to the velocity.
+As shown in Fig.~\ref{fig:PID_selection}, $^{13}$O and $^{13}$N can be unambiguously identified using the $\Delta E$-$B\rho$-TOF and $\Delta E$-velocity method.
+In Fig.~\ref{fig:PID_selection}(a), the deduced atomic number $\textit{Z}\rm_{eff}$ for $^{13}$O ($A$/$Q$ = 1.625) and $^{14}$O ($A$/$Q$ = 1.75) both show tails extending to smaller $\textit{Z}\rm_{eff}$ region.
+The $\textit{Z}\rm_{eff}$ tail of $^{14}$O is caused by unreacted $^{14}$O projectiles interacting in the hodoscope, while the $\textit{Z}\rm_{eff}$ tail of $^{13}$O has a strong component steaming from the low-energy $^{13}$O stopped in the hodoscope.
+As demonstrated in Fig.~\ref{fig:PID_selection}(b) and (c), most $^{13}$O stopped in the hodoscope and had $\Delta E$ proportional to velocity, while most $^{13}$N punched through the hodoscope and had $\Delta E$ antiproportional to velocity.